-As of De As of December 31, 2022
+As of December 31, 2 (in thousands) 2023

-(in thousands)

-2023 \$ 121

-2024 108
+2024 \$ 108

 2025 11

-Future minimum lease payments 240
+Future minimum lease payments 1 119

-Less: Interest (19)
+Less: Interest (6)

-Present value of operating lease liabilities \$ 221
+Present value of operating lease liabilities \$ 1 113

-As of December 31, 2022, the weighted average remaining lease term was 2.0 years.
+As of December 31, 2023, the weighted average remaining lease term was 1.0 years.

-13. Benefit Plan
+15. Benefit Plan

 The Company initiated a contribution savings plan under Section 401(k) of the Internal Revenue Code in 2016.
 Under the plan, all eligible employees may contribute up to the statutory allowable amount governed by the Internal Revenue Service for any calendar year.
 The Company makes matching contributions equal to 100% of the first 3% and 50% of the next 2% of each employee's base salary up to the allowable amount, which is fully vested on the date the matching contributions are made.
-For the years ended December 31, 2022 and 2021, matching contributions totaled \$37,000 and \$39,000, respectively.
+For the years ended December 31, 2023 and 2022, matching contributions totaled \$52,000 and \$37,000, respectively.

-14. Income Taxes
+16. Income Taxes

-At December 31, 2022, the Company had a net operating loss carryforward for federal income tax purposes of \$84.3 million, \$36.0 million of which begins to expire in varying amounts in tax years 2026 through 2037.
-Approximately \$48.3 million of net operating losses, incurred after December 31, 2017, carryforward indefinitely.
-Additionally, the Company has a research and development tax credit carryforward of \$4.3 million for federal income tax purposes that begins to expire in varying amounts in tax year 2028.
+At December 31, 2023, the Company had a net operating loss carryforward for federal income tax purposes of \$97.3 million, \$35.8 million of which begins to expire in varying amounts in tax years 2026 through 2037.
+Approximately \$61.5 million of net operating losses, incurred after December 31, 2017, carryforward indefinitely.
+Additionally, the Company has a research and development tax credit carryforward of \$6.5 million for federal income tax purposes that begins to expire in varying amounts in tax year 2028.
 In connection with the Company's equity transactions in 2007 and 2019, the Company determined that the utilization of net operating losses in future years may be subject to limitations by reason of an "ownership change" as defined under Section 382 of the Internal Revenue Code (IRC) ("Section 382 Limitation").
 As a result of the Section 382 Limitation, the Company may not be able to fully utilize its net operating loss carry forwards and other tax credit carry forwards to offset future taxable income.
-Based on the Company's estimated impact of the ownership change and Section 382 Limitation as of December 31, 2022, the net operating loss was reduced to \$75.3 million, and the tax credits were reduced to \$2.5 million for credits earned after the 2019 ownership change.
-Based on operations through December 31, 2022, the Company has estimated that the net operating loss and tax credits should be further reduced by providing a full valuation allowance against both.
+Based on the Company's estimated impact of the ownership change and Section 382 Limitation as of December 31, 2023, the net operating loss was reduced to \$88.3 million, and the tax credits were reduced to \$4.8 million for credits earned after the 2019 ownership change.
+During the year ended December 31, 2023, the Company raised additional equity capital and has yet to determine whether an ownership change occurred.
+If an ownership change is determined to have occurred in 2023, additional limitations on the Company's net operating losses incurred prior to the ownership change may apply.
+Based on operations through December 31, 2023, the Company has estimated that the net operating loss and tax credits should be further reduced by providing a full valuation allowance against both.